Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Introduction

-depth with $m$ ancillae.
-Moreover, there is an $\widetilde O\pbra{n^\omega}$-time synthesis algorithm for achieving this (here $\omega$ is the matrix multiplication exponent~\cite{Gall14a}). \end{theorem}
+The synthesis algorithm in the stated construction takes $\widetilde O\pbra{n^\omega}$ time, where $\omega$ is the matrix multiplication exponent~\cite{AlmanW21}. \end{theorem}

-\thm{thm:upperbound} can be readily extended to stabilizer circuits thanks to the wonderful result of Aaronson and Gottesman \cite{aaronson2004improved}, stating that for any stabilizer circuit, there exists an equivalent circuit that applies a block of Hadamard gates only (H), then a block of CNOT gates only (C), and a block of Phase gates only (P), and so on in the following $11$ blocks sequence H-C-P-C-P-C-H-P-C-P-C. Since Hadamard gate or phase gate is single-qubit gate and can be merged, thus one block of them takes at most depth one and size $n$.
-Therefore, it suffices to optimize the CNOT block.
-We summarize these consequences in the following corollary.
+\Cref{thm:upperbound} can be readily extended to stabilizer circuits, using a reduction designed by Aaronson and Gottesman \cite{aaronson2004improved}.
+Mathematically, for any stabilizer circuit, there exists an equivalent circuit consisting of the following $11$ blocks sequence H-C-P-C-P-C-H-P-C-P-C, where H only contains Hadamard gates, C only contains CNOT gates, and and P only contains Phase gates.
+Since Hadamard gate or phase gate is single-qubit gate that can be merged, one block of them has at most depth 1 and size $n$.
+Therefore, for depth reduction, it suffices to optimize the CNOT blocks.
+Combining \Cref{thm:upperbound}, we have the following corollary.